yeshuaacademy/openfund/instructions/scaling.md

-# Scaling Guide - MicroSaaS Fast Boilerplate
+# ProChat MicroSaaS Fast Boilerplate — Scaling Guide

+These guidelines apply universally to any app built using the ProChat MicroSaaS Fast Boilerplate.
+They define safe scaling behaviors, architectural constraints, and Codex 5.1 rules that ensure consistent, predictable development without breaking core systems.

 ## Overview